GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Duration**: 1 hour

-**Effect**: You cast a shackle which exists primarily on the ethereal plane but can bind two creatures within 3 yards of each other that are on the same plane of existance as yourself.
-Those creatures cannot exceed a fistance of 3 yard from each other as they become tether by a neigh un reakable chain of forcefield links.
+**Effect**: You cast a shackle which exists primarily on the ethereal plane but can bind two creatures within 3 yards of each other that are on the same plane of existence as yourself.
+Those creatures cannot exceed a distance of 3 yard from each other as they become tether by a neigh unbreakable chain of forcefield links.
 The links exist entirely on the ethereal plane but still cause the tether to keep the subjects bound together regardless of the plane they occupy.
 A magical attack originating on the ethereal plane with a total equal to the spellcheck result + spell tier can break the shackle.

-A critical success with the spellcheck allows you to tether a creature to a moveable object instead.
+A critical success with the spellcheck allows you to tether a creature to a movable object instead.

 **At Higher Tiers**: When cast at 3rd tier or greater, for each tier beyond minimum, in addition to the benefits mentioned above- you may either increase the range by 3 yards or adjust the range of the tether length by up to half (an increase or decrease).